karkman/MMB-901_Metagenomics/Practicals/README.md

 ### Interactive use and binning

 Now we should have all that we need to visualize our metagenome in anvi'o and start binning.
 This part is easiest to do with VS Code, but other options are also possible.
 Except not in Puhti web interface (as far as I know).
-To be able to tunnel the interactive interface from Puhti to your own computer, everyone will need a different port.
+To be able to tunnel the interactive interface from Puhti to your own computer, everyone will need a separate port.
 We will allocate the ports in class.

 When you know your port number (`XXXX`), assign it to the environemntal variable `$ANVIO_PORT`.